iOS 15: How to understand the meaning of removing and moving apps on iPhone - ExBulletin

 Another option is to find the app in the category folder, press and hold it, and from the pop-up[アプリの削除]Is to select.
 After triggering jiggle mode, you can tap “X” to continue deleting apps.[完了]Tap or exit the folder when you are finished.

-Now that you’ve learned some new and confusing way to remove apps on iPhone, check out all your favorite features of iOS 15.
-Certainly some hidden features were also found.
-To love as much as we do.
+Now that you’ve learned a new way to remove apps on your iPhone, check out all your favorite features of iOS 15.
+We’ve also found some hidden features that you’ll love as much as we do. ..
 If you have a new Apple Watch, change these settings immediately.

 Sources